Skip to content

 • Raw URL: https://raw.githubusercontent.com/owner/repo/refs/heads/main/workflows/ci-doctor.md

-Use semantic versioning for stable workflows, branches for development, and commit SHAs for immutability.
-Organize reusable components in a shared/ directory with descriptive names.
+Use semantic versioning for stable workflows and agents, branches for development, and commit SHAs for immutability.
+Organize reusable components in shared/ directories and agent files in .github/agents/ with descriptive names.
 Review updates with --verbose before applying, test on branches, and keep local modifications minimal to reduce merge conflicts.